Beanies

 A repeat order should move through a clear sequence: spec review, quote, artwork confirmation, pre-production approval, production, packing, and shipment.
 Each step lowers risk for the next one.
 If the supplier gets a clean history of the last order, quoting is faster.
 If artwork is already approved, pre-production is lighter.
 If carton counts and packing are fixed, the job is easier to control.

 A reorder can sometimes skip early sampling, but only when nothing material has changed.
 If the style, label, and placement match the prior run, the factory may only need a proof confirmation instead of a new physical sample.
-That can save several days, which matters when the replenishment has to land before a launch or sell-through window.
+That can save several days, which matters when the replenishment has to land before a launch, event, or sell-through window.

 How to Keep Color, Artwork, and Sizing Consistent Batch to Batch